tangrams/cartography-docs/icons.md

 # Icon Library

-Mapzen basemap styles use custom icons to display points of interest on a map, ranging from airports to zoos.
+Mapzen basemap styles include custom icons to display points of interest on a map, ranging from airports to zoos.
 These can be used interchangeably between the different basemaps or in a custom [Tangram map](https://mapzen.com/documentation/tangram) of your own.

-The library has expanded to a several hundred icons with more continuing to be added.
+The library has expanded to a several hundred icons.
 Most, but not all icons, are available in 4 or more styles.
+There are no rights restrictions on the icons.
+The examples below are for Tangram but you are free to use the icons in your favorite mapping library or application.

 ## Using built-in sprites

-Need an icon for your data visualization overlay?
 Icons can be added to a Tangram map using the [sprites property](https://mapzen.com/documentation/tangram/draw/#sprite) of the `mapzen_icon_library` draw style.

 ### By icon name